nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ```

 <div markdown="block" class="alert alert-info">
-:information_source: These are the venue names that can be used in the features below.
+:information_source: These are the venue names that can be used in the features below. <br>
 </div>